duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

       def bounds(self):
           """
           Calculate the trivial upper and lower bounds for alpha (expansion rate) and beta (interest factor).
-See the proof of Theorem 9.8 in Gale (1960) :cite:`gale1989theory`
+See the proof of Theorem 9.8 in :cite:`gale1989theory`
           """